UA-eMath/eMath/README.md

 # eMath: Empowering Educational Interaction

 eMath is a comprehensive system designed to empower professors and students in the creation and exploration of educational content.
-Professors can effortlessly author books within the platform, incorporating a variety of links such as references to other books in the database, links to webpages, and quiz questions.
+Professors can effortlessly author books within the platform, incorporating a variety of links such as references to other books in the database, links to webpages, links to modules for illustration and exploration, as well as quiz questions.
 This flexible environment fosters interactive learning experiences.

 ### Key Features

-- Book Creation: Professors can seamlessly create and customize educational books with multimedia elements.
+- Book Creation: Professors can seamlessly create and customize educational books with multimedia elements, modules for exploration.
-- Versatile Links: Insert references to other books within the database, link to external webpages, and seamlessly integrate quiz questions.
+- Versatile Links: Insert references to other books within the database, link to external webpages, and seamlessly integrate tools for instant formative feedback.
+- Mathematics notation is handled by MathJax, providing the option for global and local use of \newcommands.
+This enables authors to simplify data entry for presentation.
+In addition, it enables the author to develop a semantic markup system for math notation.
+In the latter case, mouse over on a math notation triggers a little hint window which explains the meaning of the notation.
 - User Roles: Users, classified as professors, teaching assistants, students, or tests, are assigned distinct roles during creation.
 These roles dictate access levels and available features.
 - Role-Based Experience: Tailored homepages and feature accessibility based on user roles ensure a personalized and intuitive experience for professors and students.